Innovation / Business Development Bank of Canada

 with arcade games, a billiard table, and unique neon wall art depicting old school Pac-Man characters

-created by Thursh Holmes.
+created by Thrush Holmes.
 “We had fun with the retro game experience, explains Megan Hayward,

 Senior Team Leader, Figure3.
 “We integrated custom neon art pieces and wall coverings resembling old